Someone offered you a solution to lose weight simply by drinking their premium coffee? Could it really work, or is

 In April 2017, his UK branch got into trouble with the authorities, which announced their weight loss coffee to be illegal there, throwing its UK distributors into confusion and helplessness.
 I will elaborate more on this later.

 But this document related to the case is very interesting in that it was revealed each box of coffee costs $6.
 Whilst Valentus is selling it to its distributors at $59.95 per box.
-So you go figure the level of exploitation here.
+So you go figure.

 There have also been allegations of this company running a pyramid scheme.

 In its very short history so far, I must say it has seen quite a bit of action.

 Valentus Product Line